sparisi/gym_gridworlds/README.md

 &#10148; <strong>Random Goals</strong>
 Make the environment with `random_goals=True` to randomize the position of positive rewards (positive only!) at every reset.
-To learn in this setting, you need to add the rewards position to the observation.
-The `MatrixWithGoalWrapper` does that, but only for matrix-map observations (see below).
+To learn in this setting, you need to add the rewards position to the observation (`MatrixWithGoalWrapper`), or to learn from pixels.

 ## Make Your Own Gridworld